-Sewer consumption in fiscal year 2014 was 3.7% less than the previous year.
-Wet weather was the major contributor to the overall decrease in sewer consumption.
-This, of course has impacted the bottom line, resulting in operating income less than fiscal year 2014, while still exceeding the budget.
+Sewer consumption in fiscal year 2016 was 3.9% more than the previous year.
+Sewer consumption in 2016 increased year over year largely due to wet weather in fiscal year 2015.
+This, of course has favorably impacted the bottom line, resulting in operating income greater than fiscal year 2015, and exceeding the budget.
 The focus on controlling expenses continues.